Eichmann in Jerusalem: Allegation of Mischaracterizing Eichmann

 In her articles, Arendt also made use of H.G.
-Adler's book Theresienstadt 1941-1945:The Face of a Coerced Community (Cambridge University Press.
+Adler's book Theresienstadt 1941–1945: The Face of a Coerced Community (Cambridge University Press.
 2017), which she had read in manuscript.
 Adler took her to task on her view of Eichmann in his keynote essay "What does Hannah Arendt know about Eichmann and the Final Solution?"
 (Allgemeine Wochenzeitung der Juden in Deutschland.
 20 November 1964).
 Adler’s objections to Arendt are later taken up in a book-length study by a scholar named Cesarini in the 21st century.

 In his 2006 book, Becoming Eichmann: Rethinking the Life, Crimes and Trial of a "Desk Murderer", Holocaust researcher David Cesarani questioned Arendt's portrait of Eichmann on several grounds.
 According to his findings, Arendt attended only part of the trial, witnessing Eichmann's testimony for "at most four days" and based her writings mostly on recordings and the trial transcript.
 Cesarani feels that this may have skewed her opinion of him, since it was in the parts of the trial that she missed that the more forceful aspects of his character appeared.
 Cesarani also suggested that Eichmann was in fact highly anti-Semitic and that these feelings were important motivators of his actions.
 Thus, he alleges that Arendt's opinion that his motives were "banal" and non-ideological and that he had abdicated his autonomy of choice by obeying Hitler's orders without question may stand on weak foundations.
-This is a recurrent criticism of Arendt, though nowhere in her work does Arendt deny that Eichmann was an anti-Semite, and she also did not say that Eichmann was "simply" following orders, but rather had internalized the rationalities of the Nazi regime.
+This is a recurrent criticism of Arendt, though nowhere in her work does Arendt deny that Eichmann was an anti-Semite nor did she say Eichmann was "simply" following orders.

 But when Arendt spoke of anti-semitism—in relation to whether or not Eichmann was an anti-semite, himself—she was summarizing Eichmann's own account of himself in the transcripts.
 Perhaps she considered it so obvious that he was an objectively antisemitic, that she felt no need to underline the point and she notes this in her interview with Fest.

-Arendt had, after all, written the first major manual in the literature of antisemitism outside the propaganda materials produced by the antisemitic parties themselves—a fact that she nevers mentions in the interviews.
-She does not mention this and nowhere does she claim ownership of the term or its definition.
+Arendt had, after all, written the first major manual in the literature of antisemitism outside the propaganda materials produced by the antisemitic parties themselves—a fact that she never mentions in the interviews, nor claim ownership of the term.
 She considers the necessity of pointing out Eichmann’s antisemitism or of proving rhetorically that there is a dissonance between Eichmann's claims and what he understands (or fails to understand) subjectively in his testimony to be histrionic and unnecessary.